 HON 210 Advisory Student Planning Board /1 cr. hr./1 period (1 lec.)
-Prerequisite: Acceptance in the Honors Program.

 The Advisory Student Planning Board (ASPB) is a selected group of six to eight students who function as an advisory group to the Honors Program coordinator and to the Honors Program Committee.
 The functions of the board include conducting student surveys on Honors courses to offer, recruiting qualified honors students at campuses and/or high schools, developing publicity and working with guest speakers.
 Campus representatives to the board will serve as Honors aides to the Campus Honors Chairs.
 Aides will answer general questions, help plan and organize campus meetings and social events and bring campus student views to the ASPB meetings.